GannIntegral/gannintegral.github.io/_posts/2023-12-03-trend-following-trading-strategy.md

 ## Getting Started with Trend Trading
 <h3>1.
 Market Analysis</h3>
 <p>Before executing any trades, a meticulous analysis of the market is imperative.
-Employ various <a href="https://www.daytrading.ltd/2023/12/unveiling-art-of-technical-analysis-in.html">technical analysis</a> tools, including moving averages, trendlines, and <a href="https://www.daytrading.ltd/2023/12/support-and-resistance-in-trading.html">support and resistance</a> levels, to discern and confirm trends.</p>
+Employ various <a href="https://www.daytrading.ltd/learning/technical-analysis-in-forex-trading">technical analysis</a> tools, including moving averages, trendlines, and <a href="https://www.daytrading.ltd/learning/support-and-resistance-in-forex-trading">support and resistance</a> levels, to discern and confirm trends.</p>

 <h3>2.
 Selecting the Right Timeframe</h3>
 <p>Tailor your approach by selecting a timeframe aligned with your trading objectives.
 Short-term traders may focus on intraday charts, while those with a long-term perspective might prefer daily or weekly charts for a broader view.</p>

 <h3>3.
 Risk Management</h3>
-<p>Establishing a robust <a href="https://www.daytrading.ltd/2023/12/mastering-forex-risk-management.html">risk management</a> plan is crucial for safeguarding your capital.
-This includes setting strategic stop-loss orders and determining position sizes that align with your risk tolerance and overall <a href="https://www.daytrading.ltd/2023/12/proven-forex-trading-strategies-for.html">trading strategy</a>.</p>
+<p>Establishing a robust risk management plan is crucial for safeguarding your capital.
+This includes setting strategic stop-loss orders and determining position sizes using <a href="https://www.daytrading.ltd/learning/forex-position-sizes-calculator">position sizes calculator</a> that align with your risk tolerance and overall <a href="https://www.daytrading.ltd/learning/best-forex-trading-strategy">trading strategy</a>.</p>

 ## Tools and Indicators for Trend Trading
 <h3>1.
 Moving Averages</h3>